 Verify that you can log in to the device's Web interface:

-1. Obtain the USB key.
+Obtain the USB key.

 Install the USB key obtained from the administrator to the host or create your own USB Key.
 For information about creating a USB key, see "Appendix: Creating a USB key."
 When you create a USB Key, the device in this example uses the email-prefix field of the certificate for login verification.
-Therefore, the email prefix in the requested client certificate must match the username, which is abc in this example, created on the device.
+Therefore, the email prefix in the requested client certificate must match the username, which is

-Figure 19 Identification information in the client certificate
+Figure-19 Identification information in the client certificate

-2. Open a browser, insert the USB with the client certificate, enter the IP address of the device in the address bar, and then select the client certificate for authentication.
+Open a browser, insert the USB with the client certificate, enter the IP address of the device in the address bar, and then select the client certificate for authentication.

-Figure 20 Web login
+Figure-20 Web login

-3. On the device login page, click Other login methods.
+On the device login page, click

-Figure 21 Clicking Other login methods
+Figure-21 Clicking Other login methods

-Figure 22 Successful login to the device
+Figure-22 Successful login to the device

 #